esantanche/rankit/README.md

 * Drupal 8 (not used yet)
 * Jest (not used yet)

-## Demo

-You can see the application at work here: http://rankit.emanuelesantanche.com/

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).